GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Ablation Tests

 \subsection{GKI Ablation}

 The ablation test for the GKI component is presented in Table~\ref{tab:amino_acid_contact_ablation}.
 The full model results highlight the effectiveness of GOProteinGNN's model components, where the model demonstrated superior performance across all metrics, underscoring its pivotal role.
 Ignoring relations through the GKI component implies using GCN \cite{Kipf2016SemiSupervisedCW} instead of RGCN \cite{Schlichtkrull2017ModelingRD} and ignoring edge type during the knowledge graph learning.
 Without relation learning, we observe a slight decrease in results, emphasizing its importance.
 Moreover, excluding the GKI component (i.e., without knowledge integration) substantially degrades performance, reinforcing the significance of the GNN mechanism for effective knowledge integration.
+Also, employing GAT~\cite{Velickovic2017GraphAN} instead of RGCN achieved comparable results while being significantly more computationally inefficient.
 These experiments highlight the contribution of the complete GKI component to GOProteinGNN's ability to capture essential biological contexts and interactions, leading to performance improvements.